cat-cfs/gcbm_preprocessing/README.md

         database:  postgresql://postgres:postgres@localhost:5432/BC_GCBM_runs
         schema:    preprocessing

-Once the `BC_GCBM_runs` database has been created, to set up PostGIS, create the schema and point to this default database, run the provided script at the command prompt where you will be calling the preprocessing scripts:
+Once the `BC_GCBM_runs` database has been created, we need to

-        preprocessing_setup.bat
+- enable PostGIS within that db
+- create the schema
+- point to this default database

+This batch script will do this for you:

+        preprocess_tools\preprocessing_setup.bat

 #### Python interface to PostgreSQL